 - Preheat oven to 400 degrees Fahrenheit

-- Either using a fresh blood oranges or –zest one of your 2 blood oranges before thin slicing, set aside.
+- Either using a fresh blood orange or –zest one of your 2 blood oranges before thin-slicing set-aside.

-- Pat dry your chicken and use above mentioned method to prepare your chicken for roasting
+- Pat dry your chicken and use the above-mentioned method to prepare your chicken for roasting

 - Cut off your long Rosemary springs in 2 pieces each, reserved

 - Use clean hands or a baster brush if you are more comfortable doing so to liberally apply olive oil to the roasting chicken

 - Season the roasting chicken on both sides with blood orange zest, kosher salt, and freshly ground pepper